cashhollister2u/LED-APP-Private-Policy/README.md

 # LED-APP-Private-Policy
-Private Policy For LED iOS app
+Private Policy

+“No data of any kind is collected, shared, or stored.”